tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

   <figcaption>Dim sum to go for lunch</figcaption>
 </figure>

-G and I went for a 8 course tasting menu at a recently opened asian fusion restaurant.
-We saw their advertisement on instagram.
-Perhaps it wasn't advertised too well, and the dinner slot was at 5 pm, but we ended up being the only customers during our 2 hour dining time, it felt like we had booked the whole restaurant for ourselves.
-The husband and wife owners came out to chat with us in between the courses, they brought out the chef to greet us.
-They were so friendly and gracious, we felt like VIPs!
+G and I went for an eight-course tasting menu at a newly opened Asian fusion restaurant we discovered through an Instagram ad.
+Maybe it wasn’t promoted very well—or perhaps the early 5 p.m. dinner slot was too early — but we ended up being the only guests during our two-hour meal.
+It felt like we had reserved the entire restaurant just for ourselves.
+The husband-and-wife owners came out to chat with us between courses, even bringing out the chef to greet us.
+They were so friendly and gracious that we truly felt like VIPs.

-The food was pretty good and very good value for the $120/person gratuity included.
-It was a very memorable and pleasant dining experience.
-We live in a smallish town and enjoy trying all the new places whenever it opens up.
-I'm thankful we get a new place to try every couple months as this town is growing very fast.
+The food was quite good and an excellent value at $120 per person, gratuity included.
+Overall, it was a memorable and very pleasant dining experience.
+Living in a smaller town, we enjoy trying new restaurants whenever they open.
+I’m thankful that, with how fast our town is growing, we get a new place to try every couple of months.

 <figure>
   <a href="#"><img src="{{ '/images/tasting-menu.jpg' | absolute_url }}" alt=""></a>